-We’re a group of folks who have come together to support asylum seekers as best as we know how.
-We work with a wide array of groups in Western Mass, but are not part of any organization.
-We’re volunteers.
+We’re a group of folks - including asylum seekers themselves - who have come together to support asylum seekers as a network in the best way that we know how.
+We work with a wide array of groups in Western Massachusetts to provide assistance and support including housing, rides, language, financial and logistical support.

-Our Current Context Our communities are proud to currently support 20 people negotiating active asylum cases.
-Asylum seekers are currently living with local friends and neighbors (sponsors) who have agreed to house and support them.
-Before arriving here, many asylum seekers have spent months in immigration detention - despite having committed no crime - before making it out to resettle in Massachusetts.
+Since 2019, we have supported more than 30 individuals negotiating active asylum cases.
+Asylum seekers are currently living with local hosts and sponsors who have agreed to house and support them.
+Before arriving here, many asylum seekers have spent months in immigration detention centers - despite having committed no crime - before making it to resettle in Massachusetts.

 While their cases advance, there’s a lot involved in settling into a new place.
 There are classes and appointments and errands and check-ins.
 There’s loneliness and isolation.
 There’s a new language to learn.
 And though it’s ugly structures which have set this all in motion, there’s still many great relationships to build and much beauty to discover.

 We continue to build a broad network of coordinated support, to meet the needs of our newest neighbors and the families who are taking them in.
 We’d love your support in making our community a truly welcoming place.